seanpue/webpage/itoohavesomedreams/poem_23.rst

 .. admonition:: I Too Have Some Dreams: N. M. Rashed and Modernism in Urdu Poetry

   A translation of this Urdu poem by N. M. Rashed as well as this transliteration appears in the appendix of *I Too Have Some Dreams*.
-Then transliteration is intended for people who can understand Urdu/Hindi or related languages.
+The transliteration is intended for people who can understand Urdu/Hindi or related languages.
 I hope to soon add performances of these poems as well.